ropensci/phylocomr/README.md

 * `ph_comtrait` - higher level interface to comtrait
 * `ph_pd` - higher level interface to Faith's phylogenetic diversity

+## A note about files

+As a convienence you can pass ages, sample and trait data.frame's, and phylogenies as strings, to `phylocomr` functions.
+However, `phylocomr` has to write these data.frame's/strings to disk (your computer's file system) to be able to run the Phylocom code on them.
+Internally, `phylocomr` is writing to a temporary file to run Phylocom code, and then the file is removed.

+In addition, you can pass in files instead of data.frame's/strings.
+These are not themselves used.
+Instead, we read and write those files to temporary files.
+We do this for two reasons.
+First, Phylocom expects the files its using to be in the same directory, so if we control the file paths that becomes easier.
+Second, Phylocom is case sensitive, so we simply standardize all taxon names by lower casing all of them.
+We do this case manipulation on the temporary files so that your original data files are not modified.

 ## Installation

 Stable version: